Two sisters among six Filipino victims in Lucky Plaza car crash: Philippine Embassy official

 It added that the victims' families in the Philippines have been informed.

-One of the victims who died and another in critical condition are sisters, Philippine Embassy charge d'affaires Adrian Bernie Candolada told CNA.
+One of the victims who died and another, who is critically injured, are sisters, Philippine Embassy charge d'affaires Adrian Bernie Candolada told CNA.

 “So far, one family of the deceased is seeking help to be able to travel to Singapore to see their loved one at the hospital.
 We have already conveyed their request to our home office in Manila,” he said.